whatwedo/CrudBundle/Resources/doc/templating.md

 ## Layout Based Rendering

 with Version v0.5 a new templating method is introduced.
-Like in Symfony form one layout file is introduced with can easily extended or overwirtten.
-The old rendering is still available a is the default rendering engine.
+Like in Symfony form one layout file is introduced with can easily extended or overwritten.
+The old rendering is still available and is the default rendering engine.

 To enable the layout based rendering you need to change the template path in the `config/packages/whatwedo_crud.yaml` config.